aloys-c/wx2pfpx/README.md

 # wx2pfpx

-## A simple weather data script for the discontinuated Professional Flight Plan X sofware.
+## A simple weather data provider script for the discontinuated Professional Flight Plan X software.

 ### How to install :